EbenZergaw/guest-360/README.md

 ### How the Architecture Works

-Frontend (NextJS): Deployed on Vercel, front end app will interact with the Flask backend via HTTP requests (API calls).
-The React app will send requests to our Flask API's public endpoint.
+Frontend (NextJS): Deployed on Vercel, front end app will interact with the Django backend via HTTP requests (API calls).
+The React app will send requests to our Django API's public endpoint.

-Backend (Flask): Flask will be deployed (on Heroku probably), and will interact with Firebase to handle the data.
-Flask will expose RESTful API endpoints for our NextJS app.
+Backend (Django): Django will be deployed (on Heroku probably), and will interact with Firebase to handle the data.
+Django will expose RESTful API endpoints for our NextJS app.

-Firebase: The backend (Flask) communicates with Firebase for authentication, data storage, and potentially other services (like Cloud Functions).
+Firebase: The backend (Django) communicates with Firebase for authentication, data storage, and potentially other services (like Cloud Functions).

 ### Example Flow: